NDDV-FCT-NOVA/nddv-fct-nova.github.io/templates/member.md

 name: Rafael # Your name here
 course: Engenharia Informática # Your course here
+since: 2019 # year you joined
 # picture: (optional but recommended)

-#
+# Bellow you can leave contact info
-# All fields are optional.
+# All the fields bellow are optional.
 Uncomment only the ones
 #you want to share
 contacts: